intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 command: what it should do.
 The values for these are not always consistent across different devices for a given protocol.

-Therefore out the output of the IR decoder is a scancode; a single u32 value.
+Therefore the output of the IR decoder is a scancode; a single u32 value.
 Using keymap tables this can be mapped to linux key codes.

 Other things can be encoded too.
 Some IR protocols encode a toggle bit; this